oshosingh/Complete-Placement-Preparation/md/ARRAYS.md

 # ARRAYS

-[Find pair with given sum in the array ](http://www.techiedelight.com/find-pair-with-given-sum-array/)
+[Find pair with given sum in the array - DONE ](http://www.techiedelight.com/find-pair-with-given-sum-array/)

-[Check if subarray with 0 sum is exists or not ](http://www.techiedelight.com/check-subarray-with-0-sum-exists-not/)
+[Check if subarray with 0 sum is exists or not - DONE ](http://www.techiedelight.com/check-subarray-with-0-sum-exists-not/)

-[Print all sub-arrays with 0 sum ](http://www.techiedelight.com/find-sub-array-with-0-sum/)
+[Print all sub-arrays with 0 sum - DONE ](http://www.techiedelight.com/find-sub-array-with-0-sum/)

-[Sort binary array in linear time ](http://www.techiedelight.com/sort-binary-array-linear-time/)
+[Sort binary array in linear time - DONE ](http://www.techiedelight.com/sort-binary-array-linear-time/)

 [Find a duplicate element in a limited range array